 Eligibility: The fellowship is limited to incoming graduate students who intend to work on Polish Studies.

-Nomination Requirements: Nominating departments/schools must submit our online form.
+Nomination Requirements: Nominating departments/schools must submit our online form (available in fall).
 The nomination form requires:

 - PDF upload of all application materials submitted for consideration of admission; and